San Fernando Valley Neighborhood Beer Guide

 If the above tap list is not an indication, this place is serious about beer.
 And though it’s still in Glendale, it just further bridges the geographical gap between the Valley and the Eastside.
 Co-owner John Sullivan was an avid home chef who perfected his own recipes during his spare time, and once the craft beer bug bit, he was on to this venture that pairs his love for food with beer.

 This is the best bottle shop in the western part of the San Fernando Valley.
-One of the few spots that gets regular shipments of Pliny the Elder and other hard-to-get beers, Green Jug is owned by welcoming and very knowledgable people that are sure to connect you to the tasty brews you love.
+One of the few spots that gets regular shipments of Pliny the Elder and other hard-to-get beers, Mission recently took over the former Green Jug space and is continuing to employ knowledgeable people that are sure to connect you to the tasty brews you love.

 The amazing thing about Handy Market is that they transcend the label of an amazing bottle shop.
 Their on-site deli is churning out some of the best sandwiches in Burbank including their tri-tip sub – a local favorite, and their grocery carries a variety of specialty foods and produce.
 If you’re looking to take some beer home in this neck of the woods, this is the spot.